 Given all this, you might not want to trigger this process immediately at the beginning of your own online course journey.

 You might choose to develop a blog or YouTube channel to create traffic around your course topic, before deciding to create premium courses and start a business.

-I recommend to at least try to grow an audience first, before starting to create courses, and for this you won't need an official company, at least not straight away.
+I recommend at least trying to grow an audience first before you start to create online courses, and for this, you won't need an official company, at least not straight away.

 However, when I was close to finishing the recordings of my first course, and I was planning on making my first sales, then that was a good time to start thinking of creating a company.

-I'm my case, I had a small freelancing company that I had already created a few years before, in order to bill my customers for my freelance per hour work as a software developer.
+In my case, I had a small freelancing company that I had already created a few years before, in order to bill my customers for my freelance per-hour work as a software developer.

-So I have just reused the company as the accountant that created it for me had the foresight to make it a really generic IT company, that could also be used for selling training material on the topic.
+So I had just reused the company, as the accountant that created it for me had the foresight to make it a really generic IT company, that could also be used for selling training material on the topic.

-In your case, you can inform yourself upfront as much as possible, identify a reliable accountant.
-This gives you the flexibility to trigger the company creation process as close to the initial sales as possible, and avoid having too much upfront costs.
+In your case, you can inform yourself upfront as much as possible, and identify a reliable accountant.
+This gives you the flexibility to trigger the company creation process as close to the initial sales as possible, and avoid having too many upfront costs.

 How to create an online course business?